si0wang/ThinkLite-VL/Readme.md

 </div>

 Official codebase of "SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement".
-We will release all codes in one week.

 If you found this work useful, consider giving this repository a star and citing our paper as followed:
 ```